 The elusiveness of capitalism

 If we look closely and perceive in psychological terms what capitalism is doing to people and the planet, and how this mode of social organisation became so loose and out of control, then we are left with a few basic ingredients: complacency, greed, blindness, and above all a collective arrogance.
 Hence if capitalism is rotten then we are all rotten too, because we represent the human behaviour that has created and sustained this iniquitous system throughout the generations.
-Indeed what we call capitalism in its purity no longer exists; all that we see today is the abuse of that widowed and corrupted principle, which now stands in the starkest opposition to the orphaned principle of sharing.
+Indeed what we call capitalism in its purity no longer exists; all that we see today is the abuse of that widowed and corrupted principle, which now stands in the starkest opposition to the principle of sharing.
 The old idea of capitalism as taught in universities has been lost over recent decades, entirely replaced by those egregious human behaviours, while sharing in political and economic terms is so thoroughly eclipsed that is barely understood among the highest levels of our existing governments.

 Thus to blame the system for humanity’s problems can only represent our lack of seriousness, maturity and awareness.
-In dividing ourselves from each other by castigating society and the system, that psychological separation eventually moulds itself as indifference to the rest of mankind.
+In dividing ourselves from each other by castigating society and the system, that psychological separation eventually moulds itself into indifference towards the rest of mankind.
 We would rather continue to pursue a comfortable existence within our little boxes that we call ‘my life’ and ‘my rights’, regardless of the vacuity of our daily routines as we work, sleep and struggle to maintain a living.
 We think of ourselves, first and foremost, and prioritise above all else our holidays, our pensions, our entertainments and home improvements; ‘I do not want to be disturbed’ should be the sign that we carry above our heads.
 Of course there is nothing wrong with living humbly in comfort with nice material things, but for the rich man to live truly comfortably in this world he has to be sure that everyone else has what they need, otherwise his comfort will come at the cost of bodyguards and security fences.
 Even the poor, in remaining ever demoralised and apathetic, are heavily conditioned to accept the injustices of our divided world, and are thereby disinclined from uniting and challenging the inequalities of the system.
 Our complacency is almost genetic, for so long has it been sustained on an emotional level by fear and a lack of self-knowledge.
 Until in the end we become spiritually dead to our higher purpose and creative potential as human beings, and it is that very psychological separation between us all that has caused the evolution of mankind to be so slow and painful.

 From this perspective, what we call the system can be defined in simple terms as our wrong attitude to human relations, between one another within our own societies as well as among the people of different nations.
 If I perceive the psychological fact that society is an extension of myself and I AM the system, both in its national and international manifestations, then no longer will I say ‘it has always been thus’ when confronted by poverty, injustice and corruption.
 The whole dynamic within my consciousness will fundamentally change once I recognise that no-one is absolved from humanity’s problems, and at the very least I will join the demonstrations for freedom and justice that are erupting in every country.
 The complacency of those who blame the system and then do nothing to change the world situation is, in truth, a form of charlatanism.
 It makes no difference if we are rich or poor; a way of life in which we seek only our personal comfort and happiness, unaware of and indifferent to the crises that threaten our world, is a psychologically dangerous attitude to maintain both for ourselves and for other people.
 With such an attitude to human life, how can we complain when market forces run riot and cause social divisions and widespread destruction?
-Now that commercialisation has entered our veins, our collective complacency has reached such epidemic proportions that we may have to start listening to the fanatics who speak of global cataclysm and Armageddon.
+Now that commercialisation has entered our veins, our collective complacency has reached such epidemic proportions that we may have to start listening to the fanatics who speak of a global cataclysm and Armageddon.
 Indeed if this is what we call the best of humanity, perhaps the only hope that remains for a mass awakening to our common unity is a final downfall of the global economy.